-The Densah® Burs are always to be used with copious irrigation in a Bouncing-Pumping motion (vertical pressure to advance the bur into the osteotomy, then a minor pull out for pressure relief, then advance with vertical pressure again and so on in an in/out fashion).
+The Densah[®] Burs are always to be used with copious irrigation in a Bouncing-Pumping motion (vertical pressure to advance the bur into the osteotomy, then a minor pull out for pressure relief, then advance with vertical pressure again and so on in an in/out fashion).
 The duration and number of bouncing-pumping episodes (in/out) are usually dictated by bone density and desired length.

-3 Densah® Burs Versatile Utilization
+3 Densah[®] Burs Versatile 3 Utilization

 Site evaluation is critical to choose the drilling protocol.
 Bone morphology, volume and composition all influence site preparation.
 The Densah® Burs are designed to function in both forward and reverse to accomplish specific objectives based on the site and bone diagnosis.
-Clinician judgement and experience should be applied in conjunction with this suggestive Implant System Drill Protocol.
+One should use clinician experience and judgment in conjunction with the Implant System Drilling Protocol recommendation and suggested use protocols.